 \subsection{Joint Action Value Model}

-A joint action value model for open ad hoc teamwork must fulfil three main requirements.
-First, the model must be capable of handling inputs of variable sizes resulting from the environment openness.
+A joint action value model for open ad hoc teamwork must address three challenges.
+First, the model must be capable of handling inputs of variable sizes resulting from environment openness.
 Second, it must facilitate efficient computation of the learner's action value function based on Equation~\eqref{Eq:Marginalisation}.
 Third, the model must also estimate the effects of teammates' actions towards the learner's returns.

 One way to fulfil the aforementioned requirements is to represent the joint action value model as a fully connected \acf{CG}~\citep{guestrin2002coordinated}.
-CGs facilitate factorisation of joint action value functions into singular and pairwise utility terms, which we demonstrate in Section~\ref{sec:GPLActionSelection} to have enabled a more efficient action value computation process.
+CGs facilitate the factorisation of joint action value functions into singular and pairwise utility terms, which we demonstrate in Section~\ref{sec:GPLActionSelection} to have enabled a more efficient action value computation process.
 Implementation of CG models can also be based on GNNs~\citep{BoehmerDCG}, which are designed to handle inputs of variable sizes.
-Finally, CG's joint action value factorisation also enables modelling the effects of teammates' joint actions to the learner's returns, as demonstrated in Section~\ref{sec:results_1}.
+Finally, CG's joint action value factorisation also enables modelling the effects of teammates' individual and pairwise actions on the learner's returns, as demonstrated in Section~\ref{sec:results_1}.